bump-sh/docs/src/_product-updates/2025-09-29-documentation-enhancements-and-fixes.md

 - In Embed mode, the search placeholders now specify their context (« Search API documentation » vs « Search hub »), so users can differentiate the global search from the documentaion portal search,
 - A confirmation modal has been added to the API Explorer before sending destructive requests to avoid unwanted losses,
 - The scrolling experience has been globally reworked to ensure its stability,
-- When using groups to categorize your API documentation inside your hub, you now have the option to only display the ones from the same category in the documentation selector of a documentation,
+- Hub categories can now filter the documentation selector in the top navigation bar.
+This way, readers only see relevant docs from the same category, improving navigation for them and giving admins clearer control over doc organization,
 - The browser window.title is now automatically updated when scrolling between operations to display the current navigation context,
 - Highlights now work for subtitles inside x-topics, and global/operation descriptions,
 - [x-feedbackLink](/help/publish-documentation/feedback/) now works with Swagger 2.0 definition files,